Reading Opens Doors Library

 The aim of the library is to encourage corporate Australia to self educate and engage in First Nations peoples’ challenges and triumphs and create opportunities to start conversations in your workplace.
 It may also fulfil some of the actions in an organisation’s Reconciliation Action Plan.

-Contributing author and ILF ambassador, Kim Scott says, “The Reading Opens Doors Library means you can enter and be embraced by stories that tell the traumas and triumphs of this continent’s First Peoples, today.”
+Contributing author and ILF ambassador, Kim Scott says, “the Reading Opens Doors Library means you can enter and be embraced by stories that tell the traumas and triumphs of this continent’s First Peoples, today.”

-Dark Emu - Bruce Pascoe
+4. Young Dark Emu: A Truer History - Bruce Pascoe

 “What I most love about the library is that it has such a large age range.
 From the picture books up to adult literature.
 I love the fact that there is so much diversity there in age and interest in different stories, the topics are very varied.” - Mark Atkins - Intraversed